mocks-server/website/docs/plugins-adding-plugins.md

 ```

 :::note
 Note the usage of the `addPlugins` property, not the `plugins` one.
-This is because the main distribution of the Mocks Server _([@mocks-server/main](https://www.npmjs.com/package/@mocks-server/main))_ already includes some plugins to improve the user experience.
+This is because the main distribution of Mocks Server _([@mocks-server/main](https://www.npmjs.com/package/@mocks-server/main))_ already includes some plugins to improve the user experience.
 If you use `plugins` instead of `addPlugins`, all other plugins would be removed.
 :::

 ### Programmatically

-If you are using the _[@mocks-server/core package](https://www.npmjs.com/package/@mocks-server/core)_ to initialize the mocks-server programmatically, you can define the plugins to use as described in the [programmatic usage chapter](api-programmatic-usage.md).
+If you are using the _[@mocks-server/core package](https://www.npmjs.com/package/@mocks-server/core)_ to start Mocks Server programmatically, you can define the plugins to use as described in the [programmatic usage chapter](api-programmatic-usage.md).

 ## Find plugins